bw0rth/pync/docs/source/usage/client-server.rst

 Client/Server Model
 ===================

-To build a basic client/server model using
+Building a basic client/server model using
 **pync** is quite simple.
 On one console, create a server to listen on a specific port: